aamat-ausa/akitacode/README.md

 You can consult the documentation for this library in the [Wiki page of the official GitHub repository](https://github.com/alexamatausa/akitacode "AkitaCode GitHub repository").

 ## History log

+### Version 2.0.6

+- The ``dict()`` method is added to the ``Information`` class to facilitate the handling of ARP files.

+- ``Vector`` types have been declared as constants to improve code handling, scalability, and readability.

+- The way the names of environments and situations are generated has been changed, correcting a security issue.

+- Improved code readability and style.

 ### Version 2.0.5